Sabeel Kairos Conference 2020 | You cannot serve God and the occupation

 We are delighted that we will be joined by speakers from our two key partners in Palestine – Rev Dr Munther Isaac from Kairos Palestine, and Omar Haramy from Sabeel Jerusalem.
 These two fantastic speakers will cover the key themes of the conference; ‘You cannot serve God and the occupation’ and ‘Antisemitism, Israel and Palestine.’
-There will be chance to ask your questions in an interactive Q+A on both topics.
+There will be chance to ask your questions in a Q+A on both topics.

 In addition to this we will be led in worship by Amos Trust founder Garth Hewitt, and we will be exploring how we can take action together to support justice and peace in Palestine.

 Please register your interest by filling in the online form below.
 We will be in touch in the coming weeks to those registered with information about how to access the online event.

 We are holding our AGM on Saturday 19th September, 12.15-1pm following the online conference and a short break.
 Members who have paid their fees for 2019-2020 are invited to attend the virtual AGM and vote as usual.

 Please find below all the information you need regarding the AGM.
 All files are downloadable and can be returned to: firstname.lastname@example.org

 We are expecting to have space on the board for 6 Trustees (2 current members are available for re-election within this number).
 We are looking for trustees with potential fundraising, HR or charity governance experience plus Advocacy and Theology.
 We welcome all people to stand for these positions at the AGM, from anywhere in the country, all ethnic backgrounds, ages and denominations.
 Please consider standing for one of these roles to help support our small, but dynamic and energetic charity!